akka/akka/docs/src/main/paradox/scala/http/client-side/client-transport.md

 ## Configuring Client Transports

-A `ClientTransport` is configured slightly differently for the various layers of the HTTP client.
+A @unidoc[ClientTransport] is configured slightly differently for the various layers of the HTTP client.
 Right now, configuration is only possible with code (and not through config files).
-There's currently no predefined way that would allow you to select different transports per target host (but you can easily define any kind of strategy by implementing `ClientTransport` yourself).
+There's currently no predefined way that would allow you to select different transports per target host (but you can easily define any kind of strategy by implementing @unidoc[ClientTransport] yourself).

 ### Connection Pool Usage

-The `ConnectionPoolSettings` class allows setting a custom transport for any of the pool methods.
+The @unidoc[ConnectionPoolSettings] class allows setting a custom transport for any of the pool methods.
 Use `ConnectionPoolSettings.withTransport` to configure a transport and pass those settings to one of the pool methods like
 @scala[`Http().singleRequest`, `Http().superPool`, or `Http().cachedHostConnectionPool`]